 Athletics: Women's Soccer

-The Muhlenberg College women's soccer team has established itself as one of the top programs in the Mid-Atlantic Region.
-The Mules captured four straight Centennial Conference regular-season championships from 2000 to 2003, plus another in 2009, and have made six trips to the postseason in the last 15 seasons, winning back-to-back ECAC Mid-Atlantic titles in 1998 and 1999 and earning bids to the NCAA Tournament in 2000, 2001, 2003 and 2009.
+The Muhlenberg College women's soccer team has a solid history of success since the late 1990s.
+The Mules captured four straight Centennial Conference regular-season championships from 2000 to 2003, plus another in 2009, and have made six trips to the postseason in the last 16 seasons, winning back-to-back ECAC Mid-Atlantic titles in 1998 and 1999 and earning bids to the NCAA Tournament in 2000, 2001, 2003 and 2009.
 Muhlenberg won at least one game in the NCAAs in three of its four appearances, and the 2001 and 2003 (above) teams reached the regional final.

 Muhlenberg's season begins with preseason practice in mid-August and goes through to the final games in early November.
 The schedule of 17 or 18 matches includes the top competition the region has to offer, as the challenging Centennial Conference slate is complemented by tough non-league opponents.
 Recent opponents have included nationally and regionally prominent teams such as Scranton, Messiah, Gettysburg, Johns Hopkins, Richard Stockton, Moravian, Montclair State and Rowan.